bfe-tech-recruitment/Opps-page/_posts/2021-03-11-Self-hosted-Password-Manager-Project.md

 ---
 title: "[Internship] Self-hosted Password Manager"
 smallprint: "Commitment: 16 hrs/week for 6-8 weeks.
 Schedule highly negotiable."
 summary: "Expose yourself to a wide range of technical knowledge from app development, database management, security to DevOps.
-Build a self-hosted password manager to transform our internal operations.
-Join a global nonprofit to contribute to a good cause while sharpening your technology skills." # this will be visible on platforms like LinkedIn when sharing
+Build a self-hosted password manager to transform our internal operations." # this will be visible on platforms like LinkedIn when sharing
 categories: [Global, Cambridge, Singapore, New York, Rotterdam, Vancouver, Technology]
 ---